ECE Leadership Development (Online)

 COMP667

 Students are given a comprehensive overview of developing a financial plan to incorporate the requirements of a licensed ECE program.
 This involves the use of computer software.
+This course is part of the ECE Leadership Development Series.

 Choose a course date